xu842251462/EC551_Final_Project/README.md

 Yimin Xu<br />

-We reference code from https://github.com/chmo2019/EC311_Final_Project to design our project. <br />
+We reference pong game from https://github.com/chmo2019/EC311_Final_Project to design our project. <br />

 Below code files are added for our project:<br />
 FSR_button_controller.v<br />